Immutable HashMap in Typescript

 Efficently create a new HashMap

-efficiently creates a HashMap from a sequence of values and a key extraction function.
+build efficiently creates a HashMap from a sequence of values and a key extraction function.
 If a

 duplicate key is found, the later value is used and the earlier value is overwritten.
 If this is

-not desired, use the more generalized version of build
+not desired, use the more generalized version of build which also provides a value extraction function.

 static build<T, K extends HashKey, V extends NotUndefined>(